beshad/yoobee/ux/assignment/Yoobee UX Design micro credential assignment.md

 - 1x User Persona
 - 1x User Flow diagram
 - 1x Customer Journey map
-- UX wireframes
+- UX wireframes (3 - 5 screens)
-- Interactive Prototype (link to Figma is preferred)
+- Interactive Prototype  (3 - 5 screens)
 - 1x UX Sitemap

 > All the material to be uploaded as PDF/PNG onto Yoobee campus portal, Please provide me with a link to your prototype on Figma.
 Wireframe can be on paper or Figma/Miro link.